Actions provide a way to execute very quick tasks in a single Component, using a single code base.

 action property with the name of the currently executed action.
 Just grab the value and act accordingly.

-All actions must be explicitly specified when registering your component.
+All actions must be explicitly specified in the component configuration in Developer Portal.

 Do not specify the